 Take The Steps Today To Protect Your Interests

 Divorce lawyer Eric Morrison has the legal knowledge and courtroom experience to problem-solve property division and vigorously assert your rights and priorities.
-Start the process with a free initial consultation.
+Start the process with an initial consultation.
 Call his Prairie Village office at 913-232-2480 arrange a meeting or use the online contact form to request a consultation, and Mr. Morrison will get back to you soon.